 Buddying when Recreational Diving

 Recreational diving is assumed to be diving to depths less than twenty meters with good visibility and minimal current.
 Remember, if you are diving past your point of neutral buoyancy and the natural bottom is deeper than that from which your buddy can comfortably rescue with zero preparation, or there is any current, or you cannot see the diver at all times, then you must dive with a line and a lanyard, either secured to a boat or a large freediving buoy.
 When recreational diving, obey the ‘one up, one down’ rule, whereby one of you dives whilst the other one observes.
-Again, communication is key and surface safety vital.
+Again, communication is key, and surface safety vital.
 You must always dive with a buoy or boat support and offer a buoy or your forearm to the diver when they surface.

 Buddying when Spearfishing

 The fact that you are going out to Spearfish is no excuse for lax safety or to dive without a buddy.
-The safest way to Spearfish is to dive with one gun between two divers, the diver being attached to a line running to the buoy.
+The safest way to Spearfish is to dive with one gun between two divers, the diver is attached to a line running to the buoy.
 Very accomplished spearos that I know say that diving this way has never affected their fishing and, if the spearfisher were to suffer a blackout at depth, then they could be pulled to the surface.

 Ultimately there is no depth deeper, no photograph better, or no fish more important than your precious and beautiful life.
 Done correctly, freediving is an incredibly safe and enjoyable sport and it is your responsibility to ensure that your every dive is as safe as it can possibly be.